open-telemetry/oteps/text/metrics/0146-metrics-prototype-scenarios.md

 [`Stable`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/versioning-and-stability.md#stable)
 before end of 2021:

-* By end of 5/2021, we should have a good confidence that we can recommend language client owners to work on metrics preview release.
-This means starting from 7/1/2021 the specification should not have major surprise or big changes which would thrust the language client maintainers.
+* By end of 5/31/2021, we should have a good confidence that we can recommend language client owners to work on metrics preview release.
+This means starting from 6/1/2021 the specification should not have major surprises or big changes which would thrust the language client maintainers, and we start to recommend client maintainers to implement it.
+We might introduce additional features but there should be a high bar.

-* By end of 9/2021, we should mark the metrics API/SDK specification as [`Feature-freeze`](https://github.com/open-telemetry/opentelemetry-specification/blob/1afab39e5658f807315abf2f3256809293bfd421/specification/document-status.md#feature-freeze), and focusing on bug fixing or editorial changes.
+* By end of 9/30/2021, we should mark the metrics API/SDK specification as [`Feature-freeze`](https://github.com/open-telemetry/opentelemetry-specification/blob/1afab39e5658f807315abf2f3256809293bfd421/specification/document-status.md#feature-freeze), and focusing on bug fixing or editorial changes.

-* By end of 2021, we want to have a stable release of metrics API/SDK specification, with multiple language SIGs providing RC (release candidate) or [stable](https://github.com/open-telemetry/opentelemetry-specification/blob/9047c91412d3d4b7f28b0f7346d8c5034b509849/specification/versioning-and-stability.md#stable) clients.
+* By end of 11/30/2021, we want to have a stable release of metrics API/SDK specification, with multiple language SIGs providing RC (release candidate) or [stable](https://github.com/open-telemetry/opentelemetry-specification/blob/9047c91412d3d4b7f28b0f7346d8c5034b509849/specification/versioning-and-stability.md#stable) clients.